Daniel-Nikpayuk/FNFTA/data analysis/README.md

 ### r-chief\_xor\_council

 At the end of the translation phase, we cleaned and returned a consolidated csv table of our pdf reports.
-Here we will prepare and partition this further into seperate chief and council csv tables.
+Here we will prepare and partition this further into separate chief and council csv tables.

 #### Intuition: